-Compare up to 3 hospices at a time at Hospice Compare, a new service reported in August 2017.
-Site currently uses data on 7 measures related to patient preferences and quality of care in managing pain and treating symptoms, 2019 data.
+Compare up to 3 hospices at a time at Hospice Compare by Medicare.gov.
+Site currently reports performance on quality measures related to patient preferences and quality of care in managing pain and treating symptoms, 2019 data.
 Family satisfaction is also reported, including family training and communication, emotional support, pain management, overall rating of the hospice and willingness to recommend the hospice (national average is that 84% would recommend).
 Check to see what kinds of patients the hospice tends to serve – for example, cancer, dementia, heart disease, stroke.
 Site is updated quarterly by CMS.
 Search by zip code, state or city.
 All hospice agencies report, or face financial penalties.
 Published by the federal government.
 Good, reliable website.
 Most measures have data from 2020-2021, as of the February 2022 update.